-To obtain the above rewards, simply sign up to PeerBerry and start investing!
+To obtain the above rewards, sign up for PeerBerry and start investing!

 The platform will only add this PeerBerry bonus to your active investments if your portfolio size meets the bonus criteria.

-In our latest interview with PeerBerry we have learned that there are currently over 2,800 investors that are part of the loyalty program.
+In our latest interview with PeerBerry, we learned that there are currently over 2,800 investors that are part of the loyalty program.

 Ready to get your PeerBerry bonus?

-PeerBerry is one of our absolute favorite P2P lending platforms and this is primarily because you can sign up on PeerBerry from anywhere in Europe.
+PeerBerry is one of our favorite P2P lending platforms primarily because you can sign up on PeerBerry from anywhere in the European Economic Area.